-Claim: Charles Shaw wine is being sold cheaply because airlines can no longer use corkscrews and have therefore dumped their stocks of wine.
+Claim: Charles Shaw wine was sold cheaply because airlines could no longer use corkscrews after 9/11 and dumped their stocks of wine.

 Origins: We tend to equate quality with cost, so the appearance of an underpriced wine of surprising virtue is bound to spark its share of interesting backstories.
 We view wine as a luxury item, and since we reject the intellectual construct that such an item can be both good and inexpensive, we instead seize upon plausible-sounding (but apocryphal) tales to explain the disparity between cheapness and quality.
 Good wine must be expensive, and if a good wine is being vended at a bargain price, there must be a calamitous reason for this fortuity.
-From this springboard are born rumor of airlines dumping their Merlot, and the like.
+In early 2002, rumors of airlines dumping their Merlot (and the like) were launched from this springboard.

-As the Los Angeles Times noted in a recent article about the burgeoning sales of Charles Shaw label wines:
+As the Los Angeles Times noted in a 2002 article about the burgeoning sales of Charles Shaw label wines:

 The morning after a friend served Anna McNeal a glass of Charles Shaw Merlot, she made a beeline to the Mid-Wilshire Trader Joe's to stock up on the wine selling at an astonishing $1.99 a bottle.
 "I had to come and get a case," she said in a checkout line with half a dozen other shoppers who had somehow heard of the mysterious "Napa" wine.